 At WTPL, I was the leading program on 2nd Amendment topics which featured two weekly sponsored segments with local gun rights attorneys to discuss a wide range of issues from legal rights, self defense to legislation.
 I also hosted regular remote broadcasts from the state capital in Concord.

-After my show ended, I spent the 2014 and 2016 election cycles working on a conservative U.S. Senate campaign as communications director.
-In 2015 leading up to the 2016 NH Presidential Primary, I served as Republican Outreach Coordinator and Communications Assistant for NH Rebellion.
+After my show ended, I spent the 2014 and 2016 election cycles working on the Jim Rubens for U.S. Senate campaign as communications director.
+In 2015, leading up to the 2016 NH Presidential Primary, I served as Republican Outreach Coordinator and Communications Assistant for NH Rebellion.
 I took the organization's public policy issues to all Republican presidential campaigns and President Trump later signed an Executive Order on one of our policy issues regarding lobbying bans.
 I also developed coalitions and messaging to conservatives.